ericwbailey/ericwbailey.website/source/writing/it-needs-to-map-back-to-a-role.md

 You can’t invent new roles and expect them to work just by virtue of declaring them, or hoping that eventually operating systems catch up.
 You also can't try to [twist an existing role into something it wasn't meant to do](https://adrianroselli.com/2020/04/when-is-a-vetted-pattern-no-longer-a-vetted-pattern.html) and expect people to understand your intent.

-When you are building brand-new experiences, keep if, and how you are providing accessible, understandable names, roles, and values top-of-mind.
+Keep how you are providing accessible, understandable names, roles, and values top-of-mind when you are creating brand-new experiences.
 This will help ensure that the cool new thing you’re building will be usable by everyone.

 This is one of the reasons I’m bullish on [Shift Left methodology](https://www.deque.com/shift-left/).
 Having disabled representation present early in the concepting phase of work can help help identify these kinds of concerns early on, addressed by someone who can speak with the authority of lived experience.